 For some fun ideas on how to honor Mexico's independence, check out Ways to Celebrate Mexican Independence Day.

 06 of 06

 Patriotic Mexican Foods

-Chiles en Nogada is a Mexican dish which has the colors of the Mexican flag, and they're a favorite food for this holiday.
-Pozole, a soup made of hominy and pork is also a popular food for Independence Day celebrations.
+Chiles en Nogada is a Mexican dish that has the colors of the Mexican flag, and it's a favorite food for this holiday.
+Pozole, a soup made of hominy and pork, is also a popular food for Independence Day celebrations.
 As for drinks, tequila and mezcal fit the bill.
 For a really festive touch, try a Mexican flag shooter.
-To learn about some popular foods that are perfect for celebrating Mexico, see 6 Festive Mexican Dishes.